Skip to content

 Key Designs

-1. Feature-Space \(\ell_1\) Displacement + Contrastive Repulsion
+1. Feature-space \(\ell_1\) Offset + Contrastive Repulsion (Feature-space Objective)

-• Design Motivation: An approximate linear alignment between the feature spaces of surrogate and target models is demonstrated, \(f_\pi(\mathbf{x}) = f_{\hat{\pi}}(\mathbf{x})A^* + e(\mathbf{x})\), validated via CCA analysis and linear regression probes (\(R^2 \approx 0.654\)).
+• Theoretical Foundation: It is proven that an approximate linear alignment exists between the feature spaces of proxy and target models: \(f_\pi(\mathbf{x}) = f_{\hat{\pi}}(\mathbf{x})A^* + e(\mathbf{x})\).
+CCA analysis and linear regression probes (\(R^2 \approx 0.654\)) validate this assumption.

-• \(\mathcal{L}_1 = \|\Delta\mathbf{z}_i\|_1\) maximizes sparse, high-salience feature displacement on the surrogate side; Proposition 1 guarantees a lower bound on the displacement on the target side.
+• \(\mathcal{L}_1 = \|\Delta\mathbf{z}_i\|_1\) maximizes sparse high-salience feature offsets on the proxy side, with Proposition 1 guaranteeing a lower bound for the offset on the target side.

-• \(\mathcal{L}_{\text{con}}\) employs a repulsive InfoNCE loss to push patch features away from their clean anchors, concentrating changes along batch-consistent high-CCA directions.
+• \(\mathcal{L}_{\text{con}}\) employs a repulsive InfoNCE loss to push patch features away from their clean anchors, concentrating changes along batch-consistent high CCA directions.

-2. Robustness-Augmented Universal Patch (RAUP)
+2. Robustness-Augmented Universal Patch Attack (RAUP)

-3. Patch Attention Dominance (PAD) Loss
+3. Patch Attention Dominance (PAD)

-• The PAD loss comprises three terms: (i) increasing the attention increment \(d_{\text{patch}}\) for patch tokens; (ii) penalizing positive increments \(d_{\text{non}}\) for non-patch tokens; (iii) a margin term enforcing that the patch increment exceeds the strongest non-patch increment by at least \(m\).
+• PAD loss consists of three terms: (i) increasing the attention increment \(d_{\text{patch}}\) for patch tokens; (ii) penalizing positive increments \(d_{\text{non}}\) for non-patch tokens; (iii) a margin term to force patch increments to exceed the strongest non-patch increment by at least \(m\).

-4. Patch Semantic Misalignment (PSM) Loss
+4. Patch Semantic Misalignment (PSM)

-• Patch-covered visual tokens are pooled to obtain a patch semantic descriptor \(\hat{\mathbf{v}}_{\text{patch}}\).
+• Pools visual tokens covered by the patch to obtain the patch semantic descriptor \(\hat{\mathbf{v}}_{\text{patch}}\).

 Loss & Training

-• Inner-loop objective: \(\mathcal{J}_{\text{in}} = \mathcal{L}_1 + \lambda_{\text{con}}\mathcal{L}_{\text{con}}\) (feature-space objective)
+• Inner Goal: \(\mathcal{J}_{\text{in}} = \mathcal{L}_1 + \lambda_{\text{con}}\mathcal{L}_{\text{con}}\) (Feature-space objective)

-• Outer-loop objective: \(\mathcal{J}_{\text{out}} = \mathcal{L}_1 + \lambda_{\text{con}}\mathcal{L}_{\text{con}} + \lambda_{\text{PAD}}\mathcal{L}_{\text{PAD}} + \lambda_{\text{PSM}}\mathcal{L}_{\text{PSM}}\)
+• Outer Goal: \(\mathcal{J}_{\text{out}} = \mathcal{L}_1 + \lambda_{\text{con}}\mathcal{L}_{\text{con}} + \lambda_{\text{PAD}}\mathcal{L}_{\text{PAD}} + \lambda_{\text{PSM}}\mathcal{L}_{\text{PSM}}\)

-• The inner loop updates \(\sigma\) via PGD (\(\ell_\infty\) projection); the outer loop updates \(\delta\) via AdamW (clamped to \([0,1]\)).
+• The inner loop uses PGD to update \(\sigma\) (\(\ell_\infty\) projection), and the outer loop uses AdamW to update \(\delta\) (clamped to \([0,1]\)).

 Key Experimental Results